kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 €1,99 # Will match anything that costs 1 Euro and 99 Cent.
 ```

 The sign before the actual price value, will be interpreted as the currency the
 price is in.
 The use of quotation marks around the price term, can help keep
 results relevant.
 Quotation marks do not escape the operators special meaning in
 the search, as I tested.
 The following all gave the exact same results.
 I tried
 it with a few other *price terms* to add some more qualitative evidence to my
 observation.
 There were no results found, that suggest that this search operator
-can be escaped by use of quotation marks either.
+can be escaped by use of quotation marks either.<br>

 ```text
 "$" "1.99"